alexjvr1/Velocity2020/ForMark.md

 The saf files I've sent were created using the following options:

+** Note I used a global minDP 20 for MUS and MODC, but minIndDP 2 for MODE.
+This should equate to the same filter (2x minInd depth x 10 indivs = 20x Global depth).

 ```
 time $angsd -b $POP.$N.poplist -checkBamHeaders 1 -minQ 20 -minMapQ 20 -uniqueOnly 1 \
 -remove_bads 1 -only_proper_pairs 0 -r LR761675.1 \